oceanprotocol-archive/OEPs/3/README.md

 * This layer abstracts the service contracts at the client side and ensures two-way binding with the KEEPERS

 An detailed overview of the Ocean AGENT can be found in  [OEP-4/AGENT](../4/README.md)

-### Ocean Client

-As an integral part of the Ocean Agent, the Ocean Client implements Ocean's Service Integrity and Orchestration capabilities, allowing for services to be requested, ordered, scheduled, verfied, and curated.
-These actions can then be orchestrated into service pipelines for end-to-end solution provisioning.

 ### Ocean Keepers